- Tax Collector

 - Failure to receive a tax bill does not exempt you from paying taxes or delinquent interest on taxes.

-- Payment online using Edmund’s WIPP allows you to make a one-time payment by credit card or checking account ACH payment.
+- Payment online: using Edmund’s WIPP allows you to make a one-time payment or create an account to schedule payments at a future date.

 - After hours: There is a mail slot in the front of the building for your convenience.
 Payments placed in the mail slot after closing will be receipted the next day.